Thursday, October 13, 2011

 But a rival gang has also set its sights on Tom, and are determined to bring his reign as the city's top dog to a bloody end.

-An unsavory, sometimes violent gangster, Tom Powers is a character we're supposed to abhor, but because of Cagney’s cool, effortless portrayal, we don’t; in fact, from where we're sitting, Tom's life looks pretty darn good!
+An unsavory, sometimes violent gangster, Tom Powers is a character we're supposed to abhor.
+Because of Cagney’s cool, effortless portrayal, however, we do not hate him.
+In fact, from where we're sitting, Tom's life looks pretty darn good!
 At one point, while treating his newest girl, Gwen Allen (Jean Harlow), to a night on the town, the two walk into a restaurant, where the Maitre D acts as if Tom was a member of the royal family, immediately sitting he and Gwen at the best table in the house.

 As if this attractive portrayal of the criminal element wasn’t enough to get the censors crying “foul”, the gangsters that inhabit the world of The Public Enemy take it a step further, daring to revel in their decadence.
 Tom is bad, and doesn’t give a damn who knows it.
 When his brother, Mike, a returning soldier, confronts Tom about the life he’s chosen, Tom simply smirks and walks away.
 Nobody can prevent Tom Powers from doing exactly what he wants, and the way James Cagney plays him, we pity whoever tries.

 Challenging Hollywood’s production code, which favored good triumphing over evil at every turn, The Public Enemy dared to depict a gangster as a sympathetic character, even a hero of sorts.
-But the movie would have never pulled it off without James Cagney.
+But the movie could have never pulled it off without James Cagney.
 The Public Enemy has been called the film that made Cagney a star, yet I'm not sure this is totally accurate.
-James Cagney was a natural performer, a man destined for greatness at some point with or without this movie.
+James Cagney was a natural performer, an actor destined for greatness at some point with or without this movie.
 It was The Public Enemy that benefited most from the pairing.

 No comments: